Sabika Sheikh's funeral prayers offered at Karachi's Hakeem Saeed ground

 Her body arrived from the US at 4am today after a Turkish Airlines flight carrying it was delayed due to bad weather.
 Her body was earlier scheduled to arrive at 9am on Tuesday.

 Her father, Aziz Sheikh, received her body at the airport.
-US Consul General John Warner, and Pak Sarzameen Party, Pakistan Tehreek-i-Insaf, Muttahida Qaumi Movement leaders were also present at the airport.
+US Consul General John Warner, and PSP, PTI, PPP, and Muttahida Qaumi Movement leaders were also present at the airport alongside her family members.

 Airport Security Officials at Karachi's Jinnah International Airport presented a guard of honour to the slain teenager.